madebygrant/commit-assist/README.md

    PROMPT_TEMPLATE=custom_template_here
    ```

-4. Create a shell alias for easy access from anywhere:
+4. (Optional) Create a shell alias for easy access from anywhere:

    **For Zsh (default on macOS):**